Vegan Honey Mustard Dressing Recipe

 If you are looking for something more like a vegan honey mustard dipping sauce, we’ve also got a great recipe for that.
 You can check out the vegan honey mustard sauce here.
-Or check out the rest of our amazing salad dressings (if I do say so myself) and condiments here.
+Or check out the rest of our amazing salad dressings, this sweet cherry vinaigrette is a personal favorite!

 Is Honey Mustard Vegan?